 What Happened to Chuck Norris?
 His Life After “Walker, Texas Ranger”

-He put his acting career on hold from 2012-2024 to care for his wife Gena during a devastating health crisis, built a business empire selling wellness products and bottled water, and returned to action films in 2024 at age 84.
+TLDR: After Walker Texas Ranger ended in 2001, Chuck Norris became more famous than ever thanks to the “Chuck Norris Facts” internet phenomenon.
+He put his acting career on hold from 2012-2024 to care for his wife Gena during a devastating health crisis and built a business empire selling wellness products and bottled water.
+He died on March 19, 2026, at age 86, just days after completing his final film, Zombie Plane.

 When Walker Texas Ranger aired its final episode on CBS in May 2001, fans wondered what would happen to Chuck Norris.
 The show had dominated Saturday nights for eight years, turning Norris into America’s favorite lawman who solved problems with roundhouse kicks and moral clarity.